-Published three times a year, the Washington College Magazine offers a glimpse of our corner of the world and the people who rock it.
+Published twice a year, the Washington College Magazine offers a glimpse of our corner of the world and the people who rock it.

-We mail the Magazine free of charge to alumni, parents, and friends of Washington College.
+We mail the magazine to current parents, friends, and to alumni of Washington College who make annual gifts.
 Digital editions are hosted online.
-To suggest a story, to offer your feedback, or to change your mailing address, please contact the Editor.
+To suggest a story, to offer your feedback, or to change your mailing address, please contact the editor.

 Because of space limitations, though, we cannot publish every photo we receive, and we’re more likely to eliminate a poor-quality photo than a good one.
 Here are some guidelines that influence the photo choices we make:

 - Is the photo visually interesting?
 We prefer shots of people doing something, rather than standing in a line.
 Photos of activities tend to be more interesting than photos of dinners and receptions.